Management Program for Nonpoint Source Water Pollution

 - Coordinated priority setting and integrated solutions

-The Management Plan describes the programs and practices that the state uses to manage nonpoint source pollution in Texas.
+The Management Program describes the programs and practices that the state uses to manage nonpoint source pollution in Texas.

-The Management Plan (Program) is jointly developed by the TCEQ and the TSSWCB.
+The Management Program is jointly developed by the TCEQ and the TSSWCB.

 Public Education Resources